lmmentel/panthera/README.md

 ## Documentation

-The documentatioan can be at [panther.readthedocs.org](http://panther.readthedocs.org).
+The documentatioan can be at [panther.rtfd.io](http://panther.rtfd.io).

+## Citing

+If you use *panther* in a scientific publication, please cite the software as

+|    L. M. Mentel, *panther* - Package for Anharmonic Thermochemistry, 2016.
+Available at: [https://bitbucket.org/lukaszmentel/panther](https://bitbucket.org/lukaszmentel/mendeleev)

+## Funding

+This project is supported by the RCN (The Research Council of Norway) project number 239193.